stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"It's scary to see how many websites are relaying on CloudFlare, and yet they go down pretty much frequently.
+They control the internet." by @[OctolusNET](https://twitter.com/OctolusNET/status/1146056667424907265)

+"Recent #outages from Cloudflare and Google are a stark reminder that the internet is increasingly centralized and easily broken." by @[CurtailInc](https://twitter.com/CurtailInc/status/1151613547283009536)

+"Cloudflare is down more often than it's up on Charter / Spectrum.
+Oddly enough the DNS servers I shared a photo of work just fine & they too are anycast just like cloudflare." by @[IanKoHoman](https://twitter.com/IanKoHoman/status/1151627555524489217)

+"why'd you do this Cloudflare?" by @[prith_august](https://twitter.com/prith_august/status/1151117385824215040)

+"LMAO it's another fucking cloudflare thing, how. fucking. incompetent can you be??? what the actual fuck??
+LOL" by @[literallypoo](https://twitter.com/literallypoo/status/1151286341168242688)

+"both their status pages are all green fucking amazing why do people even use cloudflare i get it but at the same time it's so dumb i'd understand it if they were proper about this and 1) properly reported downtime and 2) properly handled user data but they don't" by @[osk______](https://twitter.com/osk______/status/1151287059514048513)

+"Ask why Cloudflare keeps on using Google’s reCAPTCHA when they can do their own. " by @[rom](https://twitter.com/rom/status/1151423727629828096)

+"Looks like a Cloudflare issue.
+This is why I don't trust Cloudflare.
+So many people use it, which puts them into a position of being a gateway to information.
+You have to go through them to get to your favorite site.
+The perfect climate for a marxist censorship takeover." by @[Scarasyte](https://twitter.com/Scarasyte/status/1151604200754884609)

 "why are you blocking spinquark?" by @[jhthurman](https://twitter.com/jhthurman/status/1150773700842725382)

 "did you know you’re being blocked by Cloudflare?" by @[jhthurman](https://twitter.com/jhthurman/status/1150775195503865857)